-The book reviewed here is The Education of Henry Adams, an autobiography or, perhaps more accurately, a memoir since there are around 20 years missing—about which more below.
+Here is The Education of Henry Adams, an autobiography or, perhaps more accurately, a memoir in that there are around 20 years missing, those with his wife Clover.
+(See the link at the end for access to her life, and its effect on Henry Adams).

 I chose the current title because it seemed to be one of the great lessons HA learned through his extensive, life-long “education.”